tom-seddon/acorn_mos_disassembly/docs/refresh.md

 **The refreshed MOS versions are experimental**

+The refreshed versions of the MOS use the original Acorn code as a starting point for new builds with bug fixes, performance improvements and perhaps the odd new feature.

+Goals for the refreshed versions, roughly in priority order:

+1. fix any obvious MOS bugs: crash, hang, behaviour not matching documentation, stuff fixed in a later version, that sort of thing
+2. retain compatibility with existing MOS versions
+3. improve performance where possible
+4. maybe add the occasional useful new user-facing quality-of-life feature

+There are no plans to add new APIs.

+# variants available

-The following refreshed new variants of the MOS are available, distinguished from the official versions with an alphabetic suffix, here indicated by `r`:
+The following refreshed variants of the MOS are available, distinguished from the official versions with an alphabetic suffix, here indicated by `r`: